saat-sy/saat-sy/README.md

 ### What I'm Working On
 - **Timbre-Agent v2**: Streaming agent that analyzes video frames in realtime and pipes emotion/scene data straight to Google Lyria for on-the-fly music generation.
 No more uploading, waiting, downloading.
-- **MMChat**: Building a chat where some people type and others talk simultaneously.
+- **Audry**: Building a chat where some people type and others talk simultaneously.
 Voice participants hear TTS of text messages, texters get STT transcripts.
 Figuring out the latency demons as we speak.

 ---